-Students must be completing their freshman, sophomore, or junior year of college and returning to campus for the entire following year academic year 2017-2018.
+Students must be starting their freshman, sophomore, junior, or senior year of college for the entire academic year 2017-2018.
 Students planning to study abroad during 2017-2018 year are not eligible for this fellowship.

 Applications are now available.
 Please fill out the form on this page to receive the application via email.